-I know pretty much everyone loves ice cream – it’s such a delicious treat!
+I know pretty much everyone loves ice cream, because it’s such a delicious treat!
 And these mango ice cream pops are delicious and healthy.

-While I do occasionally buy it as an indulgence, most of the time these days I prefer to make my own.
+While I do occasionally buy ice cream as an indulgence, most of the time these days I prefer to make my own.
 I know exactly what’s in it, so I enjoy it even more!

-I’ve got two versions of simple mango ice cream popsicles here.
+I’ve got two versions of simple mango ice cream pops here.
 As with all of my recipes, they’re made with real ingredients and they’re quick & easy to make.

 - 1/4 cup chia seeds